b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 sco(s)
 ```

-The total savings appears to be even greater than for `mortgage1`, still the
+The total savings appear to be even greater than for `mortgage1`, still the
 total cost seems to be greater for `mortgage2` (see @fig:mortgageOverpayment1
 and @fig:mortgageOverpayment2).

 ![Overpaying a mortgage (\$200,000, 4.99%, 30 years) with \$200 monthly (estimation may not be accurate).](./images/mortgageOverpayment2.png){#fig:mortgageOverpayment2}

-OK, time for the next question
+OK, time for the next question.

-For the `mortgage1` which one is more worth it: to overpay it every month with
+For `mortgage1` which one is more worth it: to overpay it every month with \$200
-\$200 dollars or to overpay it only once, let's say in month 13, with \$20,000?
+dollars or to overpay it only once, let's say in month 13, with \$20,000?

 ```jl
 s = """